Marc Darrow, MD

 Most of the people that contact our office looking for treatment for their thumb pain have already had a long history of treatments with limited success.
 In fact, many will confess that their doctors are now recommending pain management (anti-inflammatories and painkillers) as their primary treatments now that splints, physical therapy, and a generous amount of ice are no longer helping.
 These people will receive pain management until the decision is made to go to surgery or “live with it.”
 For many, the benchmark of when to proceed to surgery is when cortisone injections fail to offer relief and is in fact giving the person more pain.

-Can stem cell therapy help you avoid surgery?
+Can regenerative medicine injections help you avoid surgery?

+Above I mentioned bone marrow derived stem cells injected into the thumb joint.
+People explore these injections as a means to try to avoid surgery.
 Surgery should always be considered the last option.
-For some people, damage in the joint is so severe and significant that surgery may be the only way.
-For many others, surgery can realistically be avoided and the thumb joint rebuilt with regenerative medicine injections.
+Now for some people, damage in their joint is so severe and significant that surgery may be the only way.
+For many others, surgery can realistically be avoided and the thumb joint repaired with regenerative medicine injections.

 People will contact me and ask me about what do I think about a thumb fusion surgery.
 I explain to them in general terms that this procedure is used for people who have significant pain and would trade off pain relief for a near elimination of the thumb’s ability to move.
 As far as thumb joint replacement, many people can have good success.
 Some people will not have good success.